CarlosCoba/XS3D/README.rst

 ===========
-XookSuut3D or XS3D for short, is a python tool developed to model circular and non-circular motions on 3D data cubes like those obtained with Integral-Field-Spectroscopy, ALMA, VLA, etc. XS3D models a spectral-line cube obsevation, while corrects for the the observational PSF and spectral broadening (LSF).
+XookSuut3D or XS3D for short, is a python tool developed to model circular and non-circular motions on 3D data cubes like those obtained with Integral-Field-Spectroscopy, ALMA, VLA, etc. XS3D models a spectral-line cube obsevation, while corrects for the the observational Beam/PSF and spectral broadening (LSF).
 For this purpose it makes use of the FFTW library via pyFFTW.
 XS3D is  particularly designed for spectral-line observations on frequency and wavelenght domain, which makes it suitable to model a wide variety of emission-lines from CO, HI, ionized gas and IR lines etc.